popejonpaul/Batch-SRA/README.md

 # Batch-SRA
 Python tool enables batch downloading of SRA data.
 Implemented in 10 jobs each assigned a different partition, decided by iterator.
+Assumes copy of sra-tookit installed.